What is the difference between a used SharePoint Server licence and the purchase of a new licence?

 In addition to the current version of SharePoint (SharePoint Server 2019), you can also buy licences for older software versions from us at a reasonable price.
 If you need a used licence for SharePoint Server 2016, for example, simply contact our Soft & Cloud licence consultants.
 Because even if we don't currently have a SharePoint Server 2016 licence listed in our webshop, we can usually procure the required used licence for you within a short time on request.

-Incidentally, when purchasing used volume licences, you can also acquire downgrade rights with which you can licence older versions of the software - for example, from SharePoint Server 2019 to SharePoint Server 2016 or 2013.
+Incidentally, when purchasing used volume licences, you can also acquire downgrade rights that allow you to licence older versions of the software - for example, from SharePoint Server 2019 to SharePoint Server 2016 or 2013.
 Our Soft & Cloud licence consultants will be happy to inform you personally if you are interested.

 SharePoint Server - On-Premise